AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2023-11-21-the-perfect-theme-switch/index.md

 ## Optional Enhancement: CSS `:has`

-You may have noticed that our current implementation stores the theme state in two places: once on the root element as a `data-theme` attribute, and implicitly on the theme picker itself as the currently selected option (which the browser manages for us as the user changes their selection).
+You may have noticed that our current implementation stores the theme state in two places: once on the root element as a `data-theme` attribute, and implicitly on the theme picker itself as the currently selected option (which the browser manages for us as the user interacts with the radio group).
 It would be nice if we could consolidate this duplication and store the state on a single element.

 Well, I have both good news and bad news.